 • High energy bills due to the system working harder to compensate

-A compressor is one of the common AC parts that fail due to lack of maintenance, overheating, or low refrigerant levels.
+A compressor is one of the common AC parts that fail due to a lack of maintenance, overheating, or low refrigerant levels.
 Since compressor repairs can be expensive, consulting an HVAC professional to determine whether repair or full system replacement is the best option.

-How to Prevent Common Air Conditioning Problems?
+How to Prevent Common Air Conditioning Problems

-• Keep the condenser unit clean: Remove debris, dirt, and leaves from the air conditioning unit to allow proper heat dissipation.
+• Keep the condenser unit clean and free of debris, dirt, and leaves to allow proper heat dissipation.

 Call Us Now for Air Conditioning Repair and Maintenance

 At Anthem Air Conditioning and Plumbing, our certified technicians with direct factory training are just a call away.
 We handle all problems with your HVAC system.
-We are committed to transparency and clear, upfront pricing, so you always know what to expect—no hidden fees or surprises.
+We are committed to transparency and clear, upfront pricing, so you always know what to expect – no hidden fees or surprises.
 With our 100% satisfaction guarantee, you can trust that your AC repair or maintenance service will be done right the first time.

-Call 760-895-2621 to schedule an AC inspection in Indio, CA.
+Call 760-895-2621 to schedule an AC inspection.

 Frequently Asked Questions